marufsharia/Web-Environment-Setup/README.md

 ###  Install Composer to Download Laravel

-Run the commands below to install composer package and install. you must have curl package installed for the commands to work.. if not, just run `==sudo apt install curl`== to install it.After that run the following command.
+Run the commands below to install composer package and install. you must have curl package installed for the commands to work.. if not, just run `==sudo apt install curl==` to install it.After that run the following command.
 > `curl -sS https://getcomposer.org/installer | sudo php -- --install-dir=/usr/local/bin --filename=composer`